Panic Disorder Therapist NY

 When Panic and Anxiety Take Over

-You may not walk around thinking, “I have panic a disorder.”
+You may not walk around thinking, “I have panic disorder.”

 What you notice instead are moments that feel overwhelming or alarming.